collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 What is origin?

 When you clone a repo locally, the remote will automatically assigned the remote name "origin".
 That means that when you push changed files to origin, you are pushing the files to the repo that you cloned from.
 For example, if you cloned from a fork, you will be pushing to the fork.
 If you cloned from an organizational repo, you will be pushing to the organizational repo.
+Then, you will submit a pull request from there.

 </td></tr>